rajeshmn47/rajeshmn47/README.md

 -->
 my skills are reactjs nodejs mongodb expressjs angular django python postgresql mongodb mysql nextjs REDIS RABBITMQ AWS FIREBASE HEROKU
     I like to work with variety of apis and packages.I am interested in open source.
-Hi there, I'm Piyush👦,
+Hi there, I'm Rajesh👦,
 A Full Stack Web developer🎯 and designer🌈 from India.

 👨‍💻 Full Stack MERN Developer
 🎥 Learn Web Development from me @RoadsideCoder
 📚 What do I believe?
 Jack of all, Master of some.
-📫 How to reach me: Instagram - @Piyush_eon or @RoadsideCoder 🎙 Freelance Voice Over Artist.
+📫 How to reach me: twitter rajeshmn47
+🎙 Freelance Voice Over Artist.
-Languages:
+Languages:english